EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-01.md

    "Next Monday we dive into HTTP and REST APIs.
 You'll learn how browsers and servers talk, and you'll build your first HTTP client using httpx.
 Bring your laptops charged and your `hello-uv` project ready."

 5. **Q&A:**
-   "Any questions about today's material, the exercises, grading, or AWS Academy?"
+   "Any questions about today's material, the exercises, or expectations?"

 6. **Final reminder:**
    "Remember: trust the process.
 If something doesn't make sense today, it will make sense by Meeting 4.
 Keep coding, keep asking questions in `#helpdesk`, and help each other out on Discord."